 2. Be opportunistic about where and when you go.
 So you are going to a wedding, family reunion, or business trip – great!
 Here is your chance to knock off a couple of potential retirement towns.
-If traveling by air, rent a car.
+If traveling by air, learn more and rent a car.
 Take a detour on the way to or coming back.

 3. Buy some road maps.
 This was a mistake we made; relying on GPS.
 While these newfangled tools are great for getting to your destination (most of the time!), they are very difficult for getting the big picture of where you are going.
 AAA is a great place to get them (free with membership).
 Some gas stations still sell road maps, but you might have to buy online.
 Rand McNally has great print atlases and maps, or try these sources: Roadmaps.com, Mapsally.com (printable), or Amazon.

 4. Get off the main road.
 If you drive through a town on the main road you might think you are seeing it.
 But you are most likely not, because most roads go along the outskirts and are dominated by motels, strip malls, and chains – not the real town.
 Follow the signs for the “Downtown Center” or look at your map to find the town center, parks, port, or other major attractions.
 On our recent trip we were amazed at how often our perception of a town changed once we got off the main road and did some exploring.

 5. Be mentally prepared to visit unexpected towns.
 Along your trip you will undoubtedly run across a place you never heard of.
 Be flexible and veer off for a quick exploration – you might just be surprised at your discovery.
 At the minimum, you will learn something.